 Check with your instructor if you plan to use any non-scholarly websites and use the CRAAP test to evaluate them.

 Does your instructor require you to use scholarly, or peer-reviewed articles?
-Watch the video below from Vanderbuilt University to find out what peer-reviewed articles are.
+Watch the short video below from North Carolina State University Libraries to find out about peer-reviewed articles.